 - Breast cancer in younger women may be more aggressive and less likely to respond to treatment.

-If we pay close attention to all these factors, we can imagine how stressful even the diagnosis of breast cancer can be for a woman under 50.
 The treatment, post treatment care and fear of recurrence can impose even more stress and make their life very painful.

 Why is it so stressful for women under 50?

 One of the reasons for the less psychological adaptation, both during and after treatment, is the fear of recurrence.
-This aspect is particularly relevant in younger women because they receive more aggressive cancer diagnoses and treatments, report high levels of distress, and have greater family and work responsibilities and because the disease interferes with important roles and activities of theirs.
+This aspect is relevant in younger women because they receive more aggressive cancer diagnoses and treatments, report high levels of distress, and have greater family and work responsibilities and because the disease interferes with important roles and activities of theirs.

 Women under 50 years of age are more concerned about their health, femininity, gender role and motherhood; in particular, the latter increases generalised fear over women without children.
 Furthermore, in exploring the predictors of fear of recurrence in younger women, the literature recognizes the levels of anxiety and illness representation, particularly the perception of breast cancer as a life intruder, with negative physical, social and economic effects.